llvm-project/llvm-project-phab/clang/docs/Modules.rst

   specified file also overrides this module's paths that might be embedded in other precompiled module files.

+``-fmodule-file-map=[<prefix>=]<file>``
+  Read the mapping of module names to precompiled module files from file.
+If the argument includes optional prefix, then only lines starting with this string are considered (with the prefix itself ignored).
+Each mapping entry should be in the same form as the ``-fmodule-file`` value with module name.
+Leading and trailing whitespaces in the value as well as blank lines are ignored.
+The line prefix can be used to store the mapping in an already existing file, for example, as comments in makefile fragments produced by the ``-M`` option family.

 ``-fprebuilt-module-path=<directory>``
   Specify the path to the prebuilt modules.
 If specified, we will look for modules in this directory for a given top-level module name.
 We don't need a module map for loading prebuilt modules in this directory and the compiler will not try to rebuild these modules.
 This can be specified multiple times.